How to Make the Most of Two Weeks in New Zealand

-How to Get around New Zealand in one month
+How to Get Around New Zealand in Two Weeks

 Were not going to beat around the bush there is going to be a lot of driving A LOT.
 If you can handle it, then get yourself a rental vehicle and continue down to the itinerary below.
 Otherwise, if driving almost every day for two weeks does not quite sound like the trip you were imagining, then consider travelling New Zealand by bus.
 Here are your options when it comes to travelling New Zealand in two weeks.